 Actually, a great idea is to have your dailies in-front of the Kanban board, be it physical or electronic.
 It’s a great feeling for people to move things to Done in front of everyone, why taking it from them?

 Not a great fan, sorry.
 Before everyone disagrees, let me clarify.
 Lean culture relies on relentless continuous improvements, which is what Scrum enforces with these meetings.
-The key here is the word “enforces”.
+The key here is the word “enforces.”
 We’ve participated in way too many of these and we have seen what happens.

 I’m getting to the bottom of it – improve immediately.
 It may not be possible but want it.
 Strive for it.
 Do not postpone it for the retrospection meeting where you fill the huge excel with issues that never ever get fixed.
 Improve.
 Now.
 This is what we believe in.

 This one is easy – ditch them.
 You don’t need someone to be smarter than you on paper.
 The fancy title in front of someone’s name doesn’t make them exceptional.

-To commit or not to commit?
+To Commit or Not to Commit

 People who care about achieving their goals and people that feel rewarded when their job is done.
 A commitment will not make people perform better.
 It will make them hide more garbage under the carpet – unfortunate, but it’s true.
 Great managers know how to unite their teams towards a bigger goal and this is where your attention should be.

 Smart people don’t like working on pieces of something unknown, but rather want to contribute to a better product, better company, a better universe or whatever it is that you are doing.
 The release planning is a good way not to keep them in the dark and we believe it is a good thing.

-Leave your comments below and … Happy Kanbanizing 🙂
+Leave your comments below and happy Kanbanizing 🙂